Cart (empty) 0

 Piperonyl butoxide - PBO

-The hygiene and safety sheet (fds) of this product already has an idea of its pure toxicity.
+The health and safety data sheet (MSDS) for this product gives an idea of its toxicity in its pure state.

-• R23 r24 r25: toxic by inhalation, contact with the skin and ingestion.
+• R23 R24 R25 : Toxic by inhalation, in contact with skin and if swallowed.

-• R50/53: Very toxic to aquatic organisms, can lead to long-term adverse effects on the aquatic environment.
+• R50/53: Very toxic to aquatic organisms, may cause long-term adverse effects in the aquatic environment.

 Main source pesticides and you vol. 26, No. 1, 2006.